John Muir: Seeing nature as home

 Muir often used the term "home" as a metaphor for both nature and his general attitude toward the "natural world itself", notes Holmes.
 He often used domestic language to describe his scientific observations, as when he saw nature as providing a home for even the smallest plant life: "the little purple plant, tended by its Maker, closed its petals, crouched low in its crevice of a home, and enjoyed the storm in safety".
 Muir also saw nature as his own home, as when he wrote friends and described the Sierra as "God's mountain mansion".
 He considered not only the mountains as home, however, as he also felt a closeness even to the smallest objects: "The very stones seem talkative, sympathetic, brotherly.
 No wonder when we consider that we all have the same Father and Mother".

 In his later years, he used the metaphor of nature as home in his writings to promote wilderness preservation.

-Not surprisingly, Muir's deep-seated feeling about nature as being his true home led to tension with his family at his home in Martinez, California.
+Not surprisingly, Muir's deep-seated feeling about nature as being his true home led to tension with his family at his house in Martinez, California.
 He once told a visitor to his ranch there, "This is a good place to be housed in during stormy weather, ... to write in, and to raise children in, but it is not my home.
 Up there", pointing towards the Sierra Nevada, "is my home".